rabbibotton/clog/OCICL.md

 OCICL is a complete secure alternative to a QuickLisp CLOG install

+Note: New project temlates contain setup-ocicl and run-ocicl for builder
+      so only need to install OCICL.

 OCICL loads dependencies with your project.
 Once setup the command line tool ocicl is used to prepare a directory for a new project or to convert and existing project to an ocicl based one.
 To add dependecies you just